caiop45/taxi-trips-generation/README.md

 The quality of the generated data can be evaluated through the **pickup and dropoff frequency per neighborhood**, which are stored in the **pickup_frequency** and **dropoff_frequency** files.
 These files allow for a comparison between synthetic and real data.

-To run the code, it is necessary to **download real taxi trip data** directly from the NYC government website and process it locally.
+To run the code, it is necessary to **download real taxi trip data** directly from the NYC government website: https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page

 ### **Libraries Used**
 - **Pandas**: Data manipulation (file reading, filtering, grouping, etc.).